 Lemon Balm Tea

 Lemon balm tea may offer several potential benefits, including aiding digestion, reducing stress and anxiety, and boosting cognitive function.
 Additionally, lemon balm tea contains antioxidants that may protect against cell damage and improve heart health.
-Add 1–2 teaspoons (2–4 grams) of dried lemon balm leaves to 8 ounces (236 ml) of hot water to make lemon balm tea.
+To make lemon balm tea, add 1–2 teaspoons (2–4 grams) of dried lemon balm leaves to 8 ounces (236 ml) of hot water.
 Steep for 5–10 minutes, then strain the leaves and enjoy.

 Nettle Tea

 Nettle tea is made from the leaves of the common nettle plant, which is found throughout Europe, Asia, and North America.
-Nettle tea has a long history of use as a traditional herbal remedy and modern science has begun to validate many of its purported health benefits.
+It has a long history of use as a traditional herbal remedy, and modern science has begun to validate many of its purported health benefits.

 Nettle tea contains vitamins and minerals, including iron, calcium, magnesium, and vitamins A and C. It also contains flavonoids, tannins, and other antioxidants believed to benefit its health.
 Nettle tea has been traditionally used to treat various conditions, including allergies, arthritis, urinary tract infections, and digestive issues.